Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a bid to restore its position as an important economic partner to Southeast Asia, Australia will host a Special Summit with leaders from ASEAN on March 4-6 in Melbourne.

-The summit offers an opportunity to lay the groundwork for what Australian Prime Minister Anthony Albanese calls his country’s “economic future” in Southeast Asia.
+The summit offers an opportunity to lay the foundations for what Australian Prime Minister Anthony Albanese calls his country’s “economic future” in Southeast Asia.
 It also marks half a century since Canberra became ASEAN’s first dialogue partner.

 This is not the first time Australia has hosted an event like this.
 Under Prime Minister Malcolm Turnbull, ASEAN leaders were hosted in Sydney in 2018.